Hearty Winter Beef Stew with Red Wine and Rosemary

 • 1 Large onion - diced

-• 3 cloves Fresh Garlic - minced
+• 3 large cloves Fresh Garlic - finely minced

 • 1 carton Beef Stock or Beef Broth - 32 oz carton